All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Anxiety and panic

-• Physical discomfort (eg, body strain, rapid heartbeat, sweating)
+• Physical discomfort (e.g., tension in the body, rapid heartbeat, sweating)

-• The desire to isolate oneself from trigger sounds
+• The desire to isolate from trigger sounds

-These reactions can be so strong that a person is forced to avoid certain social situations, such as not going to cafes or avoiding joint dinners with family.
+These reactions can be so intense that a person is forced to avoid certain social situations, such as not going to cafés or avoiding family meals.

-The exact causes of misophonia are still being investigated, but scientists are inclined to believe that it is related to the increased sensitivity of certain brain structures, in particular those responsible for processing sounds and reacting emotionally to them.
+The exact causes of misophonia are still being researched, but scientists lean towards the idea that it is related to heightened sensitivity of certain brain structures, particularly those responsible for processing sounds and the emotional response to them.

-• Happens hyperactivity in amygdala <TAG1> brain area responsible for emotions and threat response.
+• Experience hyperactivity in the amygdala – the area of the brain responsible for emotions and threat response.

-• E abnormal interaction between the auditory cortex and the limbic system, which may explain the over-emotional response to sounds.
+• Have abnormal interaction between the auditory cortex and the limbic system, which may explain the excessive emotional response to sounds.

-• It often develops in childhood or adolescence, and can intensify over time.
+• It often develops in childhood or adolescence and may worsen over time.

-It is interesting that misophonia is often found in people with anxiety disorders, attention deficit disorder (ADHD) or obsessive-compulsive disorder (OCD).
+Interestingly, misophonia is often found in people with anxiety disorders, attention deficit hyperactivity disorder (ADHD), or obsessive-compulsive disorder (OCD).

 Is there a cure for misophonia?